markNZed/TaskFlow/README.md

 ![T@skFlow Diagram](Task.drawio.svg)  *<small>[editable](https://app.diagrams.net/)</small>

 T@skFlow provides a flexible infrastructure for human-computer interaction.
-Specific configurations of Tasks is not part of T@skFlow (except for demonstration purposes).
 The functionality of Tasks can be shared without sharing proprietary/private configuration information such as the sequencing of Tasks and the content of prompts.

-Information sent between Hub(s) and Processor(s) is managed within the Task object (fields `task.hub` and `task.processor`).
-A Processor sends `task.processor.command` to the Hub and receives `task.hub.command` from the Hub.

 ## Task